 Not only did the Tyssen-Amhersts become renowned collectors of Egyptian artefacts, but they sponsored excavations and my great grandmother even ran her own excavations at Aswan.
 It was at Didlington Hall that the young Howard Carter took his first steps to Egypt as he spent time amongst their large collection of Egyptian artefacts.

-It is therefore not surprising perhaps, that Egypt has provided the inspiration for my novel for Young Adults – The Nile Cat, soon to be published – click the title to read the opening chapter.
+It is therefore not surprising perhaps, that Egypt has provided the inspiration for Nile Cat, a novel for Young Adults.